scummvm/scummvm/doc/docportal/use_scummvm/install_computer.rst

         Download the Windows zip file for your operating system (32bit or 64bit).
 To extract the files, right-click the folder and select **Extract All**.

         To run ScummVM from the extracted folder, find the ``scummvm.exe`` file and double click it.

+    .. dropdown:: Running ScummVM in portable mode

+        Starting with ScummVM 2.6.0, ScummVM offers a portable mode.
+Instead of storing saved games, icons and screenshots in your user's directory, they are stored in the same folder as the ScummVM executable.

+        To run ScummVM in portable mode, create an empty file called ``scummvm.ini`` in the folder where you extracted the ScummVM zipfile.

 .. tabbed:: macOS